pantor/frankx/README.md

 ### Gripper

-In the `frankx::Gripper` class, the default gripper force and gripper speed can be set.
+In the `franky::Gripper` class, the default gripper force and gripper speed can be set.
 Then, additionally to the libfranka commands, the following helper methods can be used:

 ```.cpp
 auto gripper = Gripper("172.16.0.2");